 You may also find them in Creative industries, including publishing houses (newspapers, books, magazines), design institutes, public relations firms, and entertainment and media companies.

-Some advertising agencies also employ Art Directors to create the layout, visual style, or packaging of products.
+Some advertising agencies also employ Art Directors to create product layouts, visual styles, or packaging.
 Few also work with television, movie, or theatre Producers and Directors to supervise set designs.

 7. Working Conditions For An Art Director